UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 <img width="450" alt="Benchmark 1" src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/be0740cb6a60f8cf9f7f971d3e7ce8d308a8b0de/Team%202/Demonstration%2C%20Visualization%2C%20and%20Testing/benchmark_1.png">

 This performance held up at scale too.
 Our second plot above shows how harshly the AQS API throttles users when they try to query often; attempting to query less then 20,000 observations results in a wall time of over 12 seconds and any larger queries become impractical.
 We were able to query well over 200,000 observations from our S3 bucket with a wall time of around 7 seconds.
 Wall times also appear to scale linearly with query size.
-Considering that 200,000 observations contains over 60 days of data while 20,000 observations contains only about 6 days of data, our process can query much more data at much faster speeds than the current air quality data stream.
+Considering that 200,000 observations contains over 60 days' worth of data while 20,000 observations contains only about 6 days' worth of data, our process can query much more data at much faster speeds than the current air quality data stream.

 ### Use Cases